Víctor de la Cruz

-Víctor de la Cruz (b.
-1948) is a Oaxacan poet from Juchitán, a hub of Isthmus Zapotec art and culture on the Isthmus of Tehuantepec.
+Víctor de la Cruz (1948-2015) was an Oaxacan poet from Juchitán, a hub of Isthmus Zapotec art and culture on the Isthmus of Tehuantepec.
 He compiled what is perhaps the most important anthology of Zapotec literature, The Flower of the Word.
-He has earned a doctorate in Mesoamerican Studies, and his books of poetry include First Voice, Two that Three Poems, and IsthmusCorridos.
-He works as a professor of social anthropology in the state of Oaxaca, and also edits Guaracha' Reza (Striped Iguana), a magazine of indigenous literature.
+He earned a doctorate in Mesoamerican Studies, and his books of poetry include First Voice, Two that Three Poems, and IsthmusCorridos.
+He worked as a professor of social anthropology in the state of Oaxaca, and also edited Guaracha' Reza (Striped Iguana), a magazine of indigenous literature.

 His translator, David Shook, writes: 'My first exposure to Víctor de la Cruz came from Pilar Máynez' 2003 book Lenguas y Literaturas Indígenas en el México Contemporáneo (UNAM).
 After having worked extensively to translate the work of fellow Juchiteco Víctor Terán (b.
 1958), I investigated further, as Terán spoke of de la Cruz glowingly, as a pioneer of the generation that began engaging with the larger literary world through their Zapotec-language poetry.'

 The poems on the PTC website come from several sources, including In the Flower of the Word (1984), Biguixhe (Fall 2001), and Zapotec Writing: 2500 Years of History (2003).

 Víctor de la Cruz died in September 2015.